Today’s post is based on chapter 7 of my book, Newness of Life.

 Over and over again, in a healing cycle:

 Wasn’t that a beautiful reflection by Cheri?
-Please leave a comment below and I’ll forward them to her!
+Please leave a comment below on how it affected you.

 Now, a special treat about dancing…a memoir poem from my childhood.